Discover The History of Furniture Makers' Hall

 Furniture Makers’ Hall, was built in 1882 by E A Gruning, although the style is a lot earlier.

-The original tenants were Fruhling and Goschen, a banking house founded in Leipzig that had come to London sometime around 1800 and it was a George Goschen that actually began work on the building in 1853.
+The original tenants were Fruhling and Goschen, a banking house founded in Leipzig that had come to London in around 1800 and it was a George Goschen that actually began work on the building in 1853.
 He was later to become 1st Viscount Goschen, MP for the City of London, a director of the Bank of England, First Lord of the Admiralty twice, President of the Royal Statistical Society, Chancellor of Oxford University, and Chancellor of the Exchequer for five years from 1887-1892.